nils-wisiol/django-rest-boilerplate/README.md

 We appreciate all contributions integrating easy usage of JIT debuggers!

-## TODO
+## Future Work

-  - add restframework sample code
-  - add end-to-end tests
-  - travis integration
+There is much to do to improve this project.
+We can think of:

+  - Include travis integration to automatically execute tests on push.
+(This is currently inhibited by the need for SSL certificates.)